LandonWh/Gainesville-Go/Sprint2.md

+## New this sprint

+updated the schema of users to inculde more information connected the front and back end, allowing accounts to be created through the client added unit tests for events and users databases cleaned up code and separated functionality added ability to delete events and retrieve a specific event added helper functions for unit tests such as creating an event with random features

+## Setup

 "npm run start" in the client folder starts the client on localhost:8080/

 "go run ." in the api folder starts the api on localhost 8080.